-In Sing Street Conor (Ferdia Walsh-Peelo), a teenager growing up in 1980s, falls in love with a mysterious girl, Raphina (Lucy Boynton).
+In Sing Street, Conor (Ferdia Walsh-Peelo), a teenager growing up in the 1980s, falls in love with a mysterious girl, Raphina (Lucy Boynton).
 Full of self-assurance, Raphina is not paying much attention to teenage boys of any kind and Conor has to do something to impress her.
 He decides to do so by forming a “futurist band”.
 Recruiting members, finding a manager…all of it.
 We have all done crazy stuff for love, haven’t we ?

 Sing Street Official US Trailer